 Bring technology, operational expertise, or sector-specific knowledge to the program.
 We are seeking partners in data center operations, fiber network management, call center technology, and GIS mapping.

-Development Finance Institutions, impact investors, and institutional funds aligned with SDG infrastructure goals are invited to engage on concessional financing structures for the 25-year program.
+Development Finance Institutions, impact investors, and institutional funds aligned with SDG infrastructure goals are invited to engage on concessional financing structures for the 50-year program.

 National address mapping launch through SCPT post office network.
 Field survey teams deployed across all 26 provinces.
 Address registry database established in the data center.

-Tier-IV data center construction and commissioning.
+Construction and commissioning of the data center designed to Uptime Institute Tier III standards.
 National fiber backbone deployment along primary corridors.
 Starlink integration for rural last-mile coverage.

-Regional call center network launch — 5 initial centers in Kinshasa, Lubumbashi, Goma, Kisangani, and Mbuji-Mayi.
-Emergency dispatch integration with national address registry.
+Regional call center network launch — up to 5 initial centers planned in Kinshasa, Lubumbashi, Goma, Kisangani, and Mbuji-Mayi.
+Planned emergency dispatch integration with the national address registry.

-Full national coverage — all 26 provinces connected, all 20 million addresses registered, 10 call centers operational, enterprise cloud services available nationwide.
+Full national coverage — all 26 provinces connected, the target address register fully built out (up to ~20 million addresses, subject to scope validation), up to 10 call centers operational, enterprise cloud services available nationwide.

 Contact us to discuss investment, partnership, or collaboration opportunities in the DRC's infrastructure future.